MattiNieminen/sijoittajamestari2019/README.md

 ```,``` as delimiter.
 The headers should be Date, Open, High, Low, Close,
 Adjusted Close and Volume.
 The name of the CSV should be ```from-yahoo.csv```.

-Then, use the the Clojure app to transform the Yahoo CSV file into a new CSV file
+Then, use the the Clojure app to convert the Yahoo CSV file into a new CSV file
 to be used in the next step:

 ```bash